josecome/machine-learning-full-implementation/README.md

 # machine-learning-full-implementation
 This project aims to demostrate how to build Machine Learning Pipeline, integrate it to backend and frontend Applications.

+## How it works
+The first case of many that will be included in this project has iris dataset for Machine Learning.
+Form is filled up in frontend application and when the form is submitted the response of predicted value is displayed.
+The system store both selected and predicted value.
+Later these values are analysed and new data is ingested for training, testing, validation and deployment of new model in aim of constantly improve the Machine Learning.

 ## To run the project
 ### Machine Learning Pipeline